A Standards-based Curriculum Focused on Life Sciences for 5th Grade Classes

 • The activities are designed to reinforce concepts of life science appropriate to the 5th grade Ohio Revised Science Standards.

-• The program stretches across three seasons, with the students coming 2 days in the fall, 1 day in winter, and 2 days in the spring.
+• The program stretches across three seasons, with the students coming 1 day in the fall, 1 day in winter, and 1 das in the spring.

 • Each session will take advantage of the season, farm and State Nature Preserve.